PeteGoo/petegoo.github.io/_posts/2023-02-22-incident-response-lines-of-communication-enquiry.md

 > - Have we just deployed some terraform changes?

-Next you want to think about any changes in traffic patterns
+Next you want to think about any changes in traffic patterns.
+If we didn't change something explicitly, maybe the behaviour of our users has changed or we could be under some kind of volumetric attack.

 > 2. Has our traffic changed?